understandable-machine-intelligence-lab/Quantus/CONTRIBUTING.md

 - `custom_preprocess()`: In case `general_preprocess()` from base class is not sufficient, additional preprocessing steps can be added here.
 This method must return a dictionary with string keys or None.
 If a dictionary is returned, additional keyword arguments can be used in `evaluate_instance()`.
 Please make sure to read the docstring of `custom_preprocess()` for further instructions on how to appropriately name the variables that are created in the function.
 - `custom_postprocess()`: Additional postprocessing steps can be added here that is added on top of the resuling evaluation scores.

+For computational efficiency gains, it might be wise to consider using the `BatchedMetric` or `BatchedPerturbationMetric` when implementing your new metric.
+Details on the specific implementation requirements can be found in the respective class method, please see: [quantus.readthedocs.io](https://quantus.readthedocs.io/en/latest/docs_api/quantus.metrics.html).

 ### Using Helpers

 In the `quantus/helpers` folder, you might find functions relevant to your implementation.
 Use search function and go through the function docstrings to explore your options.